 Despite this evidence, there are multiple indications that Mi1 and Tm3 inputs are not the only players in T4’s motion detection.
 First, a BL-type detector requires Mi1 and Tm3 inputs to T4 to have different signs (Figure 1B); this is not supported by available neurotransmitter information (see below).
 Second, whereas each T4 dendrite is orientated primarily in a direction aligned with its directional preference (Takemura et al., 2013), Mi1 and Tm3 synapses on those dendrites are distributed with substantial overlap.
-Third, although recent experiments confirm a general role for Mi1 in ON-motion detection, because when Mi1 is genetically silenced the fly is motion blind, they suggest that Tm3 is required for responses only to high-frequency motion (Ammer et al., 2015), so that other inputs must be active at low frequencies.
+Third, although recent experiments confirm a general role for Mi1 in ON-motion detection, they suggest that Tm3 is required for responses only to fast-motion stimuli (Ammer et al., 2015), so that other inputs must be active under slow-motion stimulus conditions.

-Here we use a new EM technique to reconstruct T4 cells and their presynaptic partners, and provide the first comprehensive anatomical view of this critical step in fly motion vision.
+Here we use a superior EM technique to reconstruct T4 cells and their presynaptic partners, and provide a comprehensive anatomical view of this critical step in fly motion vision.
 Our results suggest new candidate circuits for motion detection, including previously unidentified inhibitory pathways.

 Results and discussion